zspitz/dlr/docs/sympl/walkthrough-of-hello-world.md

 Back to the outer IF's consequent branch, the function expression is a dotted expression.
 AnalyzeFunCallExpr analyzes the expression to get a target object (below is an explanation of dotted expression analysis).
 Next the function call analysis generates code for all the argument expressions.
 Then it builds a DynamicExpression with an InvokeMember operation.
 The metadata for InvokeMember operations is the member name, whether to ignore case, and argument count.
 Sympl's binders inherently set ignoreCase to true.
 As with the Invoke operation, the binder's CallInfo metadata counts only the argument expressions that you would normally think of as arguments to a function call.
 However, the 'args' variable includes as its first element the 'objExpr' resulting from the dotted expression.

 AnalyzeFunCallExpr picks off the simple case in the else branch, when the length of dotted expressions is only one.
 This is when there is an expression, a dot, and an identifier.
-In the general case, when length &gt; 1, AnalyzeFunCallExpr creates a new SymplDottedExpr AST node that excludes the last member of the dotted expression.
+In the general case, when length \> 1, AnalyzeFunCallExpr creates a new SymplDottedExpr AST node that excludes the last member of the dotted expression.
 Analyzing the first N-1 results in an Expression that produces a target object for an InvokeMember operation.
 The member to invoke, or last bit of the dotted expression, must be an identifier.

 <h3 id="analyzing-dotted-expressions">3.4.2 Analyzing Dotted Expressions</h3>